“What you do proves what you believe.” Simon Sinek

 You could say that I too believe that “starting with why” is the absolute most important question when it comes to anything you want to accomplish with your money or in your life in general.

 Great question.
 Like I alluded to earlier, it means that you’re flipping the typical approach most people go through on its head meaning, instead of starting with “what” (i.e. tools like, a budget, a plan, a process) or “how to” (i.e. the nuts and bolts of how to do any of the aforementioned tools), you’re actually starting with your internal motivations for wanting the goal in the first place (i.e. your “why”.)
 As Sinek’s work in this realm affirms, this “inside out” approach is why the world’s most innovative leaders are able to accomplish things that elude most of us “mere mortals”. :)

 We’ll dive much more deeply into this throughout the post.

 Do you "get down" with Pinterest?
 Would you consider saving this to your favorite board?

 The easiest way to answer this question is to start with what it is you actually want to accomplish, your desired outcome or goal.
 And it’s helpful to be as specific and measurable as possible here.

 Let’s use a common personal finance example: ”I want to save $2000 for emergencies and pay off $3000 in debt in the next 90 days.”

 Excellent.
 That’s a very specific and measurable goal and it’s a great start, but I want you to take it an important step further.
-What I want you to ask yourself “why is it that I actually want to do this?”
-“What’s the bigger, deeper reason that I want to do this.
+What I want you to ask yourself is “why is it that I actually want to do this?”
+“What’s the bigger, deeper reason that I want to do this?
 You see, there's always a deeper question that you have to get to.